Pranjal-SB/OutN/README.md

 ### automatic

 just run run.bat by double clicking it
-- it will install the dependencies and run the program for you in a venv(virtual environment) so as to not to mess with your python environment.
+- it will automatically install the dependencies and run the program for you in a seperate window.

 ### manual